 The Decatur Weedless Bait Company manufactured the Top Water Wabbler in the 1940’s.
 This is a 4″ wood lure with a lip that rotates left and right as the lure is pulled through the water.
 This is a very rare example of the box and lure.

 The Dickens Bait Company started making lures sometime around 1916 in Fort Wayne, Indiana.
 Their first lure, the Liar Convertible Minnow (also called the Duplex Darter) features a convertible hook pin that allows the front hook to be removed and re-inserted on the opposite side of the lure.
 This system allows the lure to be used as a top water lure with one setting or an underwater diving lure with the other setting.

 Donald Myers Crazy Loons came in at least 6 different colors.
+The Honey Bee Lure Was made by Ed Lasek’s Tackle Box Baits and was located at 1319 Locust Drive, Columbus, IN.
+This lure is often misidentified as a Creek Chub Prototype lure.
 The Falls City Bait Company was from Kentucky, not Indiana, but I’ve included it because of the Doodlebug lure they made.
 This same Doodlebug was made by 2 manufacturers from Indiana: Jos Doodlebug and Homarth.
 The Falls City version has “Brown” stamped on the lip for the original owner Fred Brown.